testbenchcc/recorder/README.md

 > **Tip:** The transcription modal now intelligently caches data:
 > - **Opening the modal**: Loads cached transcriptions and VAD segments when available, avoiding unnecessary API calls
-> - **Resend button**: Re-runs transcription while preserving the waveform visualization and timeline annotations (for VAD + Sequential format)
+> - **Resend button**: Re-runs transcription while preserving the waveform visualization and timeline annotations
-> - **Regen VAD button**: Forces recomputation of speech detection regions, clears the cache, and regenerates timeline annotations
+> - **Regen VAD button**: Only regenerates speech detection regions and updates timeline annotations (does not transcribe)
 > - **Format switching**: Changing response formats uses cached data when available
+>
+> **VAD (Voice Activity Detection)** segments are useful for all formats as they provide visual timeline annotations, but only VAD + Sequential format requires them for transcription.

 To update the program run the following inside the repo folder and restart the device: